Charter College Data & Information Overview

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Charter College, approximately 87% of students took out student loans averaging $10,113 a year.
-That adds up to $40,452 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Charter College, approximately 84% of students took out student loans averaging $9,433 a year.
+That adds up to $37,732 over four years for those students.

 The student loan default rate at Charter College is 12.1%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 How Much Money Do Charter College Graduates Make?students who graduate with a bachelor's degree from Charter College make about $39,800 a year during their first few years of employment after graduation.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Contact details for Charter College are given below.

 |Address:||17200 S.E.
 Mill Plain Boulevard, Suite 100, Vancouver, WA 98683-7575|